US Government Shutdown Hits Record 67 Days as Political Scandals Mount

 Key Developments

-In a move described by critics as politically motivated, the Trump administration's Justice Department unsealed an 11-count federal fraud indictment against the Southern Poverty Law Center, a prominent civil rights organisation.
-The House of Representatives was also rocked by a wave of resignations: Democratic Congressmember Sheila Cherfilus-McCormick resigned ahead of an Ethics Committee hearing, while a report from the National Women's Defense League detailing dozens of sexual misconduct allegations against members of Congress over two decades led to further resignations and calls for expulsion votes.
+The House of Representatives was simultaneously rocked by a wave of resignations.
+Democratic Congressmember Sheila Cherfilus-McCormick resigned ahead of an Ethics Committee hearing, while a report from the National Women's Defense League detailing dozens of sexual misconduct allegations against members of Congress over two decades led to further resignations and calls for expulsion votes.
+The revelations have deepened public cynicism about the integrity of elected officials at a time when institutional trust is already at historic lows.

 Why It Matters